-- Percent of clients who are free from incidents of verified abuse/neglect while in the program; - Percent of children for whom the majority of treatment / service plan goals were successfully completed or demonstrating progress at each treatment / service plan review; - Percent of children who received physical health and dental care and follow-up care during the year; - Percent of files containing up-to-date medication logs for each child who is prescribed medication; - Percent of children who maintain passing grades, improve test scores, or improve academically in school; - Percent of children age 13 or older who are making progress on their Independent Living goals identified on their treatment / service plan.
+- Percent of clients who are free from incidents of verified abuse/neglect while in the program; - Percent of children for whom most of treatment / service plan goals were successfully completed or demonstrating progress at each treatment / service plan review; - Percent of children who received physical health and dental care and follow-up care during the year; - Percent of files containing up-to-date medication logs for each child who is prescribed medication: - Percent of children who maintain passing grades, improve test scores, or improve academically in school; - Percent of children age 13 or older who are making progress on their Independent Living goals identified on their treatment / service plan.

-Further monitoring is conducted at the Contract Management Specialist level such as the accuracy of invoices, timeliness of paying invoices, submission of required documents, and other day-to-day activities.
+Further monitoring is conducted at multiple levels such as the accuracy of invoices, timeliness of paying invoices, submission of required documents, and other day-to-day activities.
+Monitoring of these items are conducted by both the Service Quality team and the Contracts Department as appropriate.
 Outcomes measures for Circuit 17 and Circuit 15 have been developed with a common set of indicators across the region.